 - Wind down time: It takes our bodies a while to shut off and get into a peaceful slumber, so start your wind down routine about an hour or so before bed.
 See what works best for you, calming music?
 Essential oils, a nice bath, a book, relaxing music?
 Getting your wind down time will help you drift off easier and ensure you stay asleep longer.

 Bear in mind that these tips can be added to your routine if you suffer from bad sleep from time to time or have difficulty staying asleep.
 But if you believe you have a sleeping disorder, then these simple tips may not be effective in helping you get to sleep.
-You may benefit from more regulated sleep methods such as CPD-I or require further tests from your doctor.
+You may benefit from more regulated sleep methods such as CBT-I or require further tests from your doctor.